F.A.Q.

 No, we do not, and we have confirmed with our suppliers that they also do not test on animals.
 Mineralized is also a vegan product.

-Why a powder?
+Why a Powder?

 We chose a powder to stay true to our values of selecting ingredients based on safety and effectiveness.